"So God created man in his own image,

 "Be fruitful and multiply, and fill the earth and subdue it."

 One can see from the Bible and the very biology of the human body that it is natural for a man and a woman to be together.
 God created woman because "it is not good for man to be alone" (Genesis 2:18).
-From the beginning of time, as recorded in the Book of Genesis, God planned for man and woman to unite in love and harmony for continuity of his creation, the human race.
+From the beginning of time, as recorded in the Book of Genesis, God planned for man and woman to unite in love and marriage for the continuity of his creation, the human family.2 Children are the fruit and bond of a marriage.
+The family provides a framework for each family member to grow as a person in love and security.
+3

 Love is the favorite subject of artists and poets throughout the ages.
 Romeo and Juliet, William Shakespeare's story about two star-crossed lovers, is one of the most moving plays ever written.
-Mary's love for the Christ child is evident on her facial expression on paintings throughout the West.
-We are familiar with Alfred Lord Tennyson's famous line, "Tis better to have loved and lost than to never have loved at all;" The poet Kahlil Gibran wrote "Love is to know the pain of too much tenderness," and "Ever has it been that love knows not its own depth until the hour of separation."
-A Severe Mercy, the 1980 National Book Award winner by Sheldon Vanauken, is a beautiful novel about love.
-Popular music is filled with the subject of love, such as the number one song Love is a Many Splendored Thing by the Four Aces in 1955; the 1929 classic Stardust, the last popular rendition by Spanky and Our Gang in 1968; My Heart Will Go On by Celine Dion, the theme song from the 1997 movie Titanic; and the number one country song by Josh Turner, Would You Go With Me, one of the most popular songs on Valentine's Day, 2006.
+The loving kindness of Mary for the Christ child is evident on paintings throughout the world.
+Elizabeth Barrett Browning wrote impassioned love poems to her husband Robert Browning.
+We are familiar with Alfred Lord Tennyson's famous line, "Tis better to have loved and lost than to never have loved at all."
+The poet Kahlil Gibran wrote "Love is to know the pain of too much tenderness," and "Ever has it been that love knows not its own depth until the hour of separation."
+Popular music is filled with the subject of love, such as Stardust, the Twenties classic; Earth Angel by the Penguins, perhaps the first rhythm and blues song to become a national favorite in 1954; Love is a Many Splendored Thing by the Four Aces in 1955; the international hit (They Long to Be) Close To You by Karen and Richard Carpenter in 1970; Time in a Bottle, the number one ballad by the late Jim Croce in 1973; My Heart Will Go On by Celine Dion, the theme song from the 1997 movie Titanic; and the number one country song Would You Go With Me by Josh Turner in 2006.
+The beautiful love song Home by Phillip Phillips in 2012 is the only recording to ever make the top ten three times in one year.
+Love makes the world go round!4-15

 Loving someone and being loved brings happiness.
 There are many loves in one's life, such as your spouse or sweetheart, your parents, your family and children, or your best friend.
 We all want and need love.
 This is essential to the human race.
 We need to help each other, cooperate with each other, and reaffirm each other.

 God is important to your love relationship!
 Love of God grows as you mature in life.
 We become grateful for all his gifts, such as the beauty of creation and our family.
 And we become especially grateful for his forgiveness when we fall.
-His gifts to us are so plentiful that it is only just that we love him.
-We begin to appreciate that "God is love!"
-(1 John 4:8).
+His gifts to us are so plentiful that it becomes only fair and natural that we love him.
+We begin to appreciate that "God is love."
 He is a wonderful example of love, because His love is unconditional.
-We find that if we live in harmony with God and nature, we are the happiest.
+We are the happiest when we are living in harmony with God and nature.
 Someone who loves God will strive to be good, honest, and faithful, and develop all the values necessary to sustain a love relationship through the years.
 Loving God means you are both trying to live His way and that you are being fair and true to each other.

 The Danish philosopher Soren Kierkegaard (1813-1855) stresses this important point in Works of Love: "Worldly wisdom thinks that love is a relationship between man and woman.
 Christianity teaches that love is a relationship between man-God-woman, that is, that God is the middle term."
-He then contrasts this with romantic love: "when love ceases - when in erotic love, in friendship, that is, when in the love-relationship between two persons something intervenes and love ceases - then as people say, these two have a falling out.
+He then contrasts this with romantic love: "when love ceases, people say these two have a 'falling out.'
 The bond is broken.
-When a relationship is only between two, one always has the upper hand in the relationship by being able to break it, for as soon as one has broken, the relationship is broken.
+When a relationship is only between two, one always has the upper hand in the relationship by being able to break it, for as soon as one has broken away, the relationship is broken.
 But when there are three, one person cannot do this.
 The third, as mentioned, is love itself, which the innocent sufferer can hold to in the break, and then the break has no power over him."

 The following are some famous Biblical passages about love and choosing a husband or wife.